 CO2 assimilation varies according to both light and CO2 partial pressure.
 At low light (low photon irradiance in Figure 1.6) assimilation rate increases linearly with increasing irradiance, and the slope of this initial response represents maximum quantum yield (mol CO2 fixed per mol quanta absorbed).
 Reference to absorbed quanta in this expression is important.
-Leaves vary widely in surface characteristics (hence reflectance) as well as internal anatomy and chlorophyll concentration (chlorophyll content per unit mesophyll volume).
-Therefore absorption of photosynthetically active quanta will vary, so that quantum yield expressed in terms of incident irradiance can be misleading, and in the case of comparisons between sun and shade leaves has led to a widely held but mistaken belief that shade leaves (thinner and with higher chlorophyll concentration) are more efficient.
+Leaves vary widely in surface characteristics (hence reflectance) as well as internal anatomy and chlorophyll content per unit leaf area.
+Therefore, since absorption of photosynthetically active quanta will vary, quantum yield expressed in terms of incident irradiance does not necessarily reflect the photosynthetic efficiency of the mesophyll.
+In the case of comparisons between sun and shade leaves, it has led to a widely held but mistaken belief that shade leaves (thinner and with higher chlorophyll content) are more efficient.
 Expressed in terms of absorbed quanta, sun and shade leaves have virtually identical quantum efficiencies for CO2 assimilation.

-Assimilation rate increases more slowly at higher irradiances until eventually a plateau is reached where further increases in irradiance do not increase the rate of

-CO2 assimilation (Figure 1.6).
+Assimilation rate increases more slowly at higher irradiances until eventually a plateau is reached where further increases in irradiance do not increase the rate of CO2 assimilation (Figure 1.6).
 Chloroplasts are then light saturated.
 Absolute values for both quantum yield and light-saturated plateaux depend on CO2 concentration.
-Quantum yield increases as CO2 concentration increases because photorespiration is progressively suppressed.
-At ambient CO2, photorespiration normally consumes about one-third of available photochemical energy.
-The quantum yield for incident light also depends primarily on chlorophyll content.
+Quantum yield increases as CO2 concentration increases as it competes more successfully with other species such as oxygen, at the binding site on Rubisco.
 Leaf absorptance has a hyperbolic dependence on chlorophyll content.
 For most leaves, 80-85% of 400-700 nm light is absorbed and it is only in leaves produced under severe nitrogen deficiency where there is less than 0.25 mmol Chl m-2 that absorptance falls below 75%.

 The plateau in Figure 1.6 at high irradiance is set by maximum Rubisco activity.
-With increasing CO2 partial pressure, the rate of carboxylation increases along with a reduction in photorespiration.
-Note, however, that the transition from light-limited to Rubisco-limited CO2 assimilation as irradiance increases is not a classic Blackman curve (i.e. with a sharp transition), and becomes progressively more gradual at higher CO2partial pressures.
+With increasing $CO_2$ partial pressure, the rate of carboxylation increases.
+The transition from light-limited to Rubisco-limited $CO_2$ assimilation as irradiance increases becomes progressively more gradual at higher $CO_2$ partial pressures.
 In part, this gentle transition reflects the fact that a leaf is a population of chloroplasts which have different photosynthetic properties depending on their position within that leaf.
 As discussed above, the profile of photosynthetic capacity per chloroplast changes less than the profile of light absorption per chloroplast (Figure 1.4).
-This results in an increase in CO2 fixed per quanta absorbed with increasing depth.
+This results in an increase in $CO_2$ fixed per quanta absorbed with increasing depth.
 A transition from a light to a Rubisco limitation therefore occurs at progressively higher incident irradiances for each subsequent layer and results in a more gradual transition in the irradiance response curve of a leaf compared to that of a chloroplast.